 \section{Conclusion}

-To summarize, it has been proven in this paper that discontinuity of a square-well-potential does not lead to any artifacts, whether quantitative or qualitative, in photoionization spectra of endohedral atoms.
-The square-well-potential model of C$_{60}$ is as good as its modeling by a diffuse potential.
+To summarize, it has been proven in this paper that discontinuity of a square-well potential does not lead to any artifacts, whether quantitative or qualitative, in photoionization spectra of endohedral atoms.
+The square-well potential modelling of C$_{60}$ is as good as its modelling by a diffuse potential.
 Both of these potentials lead to practically identical calculated data for photoionization spectra.
-The latter appear to be largely insensitive to the degree of diffuseness.
-Hence, either of the two potentials is equally suitable for mimicking the C$_{60}$ cage.
-In particular, switching from a confining square-well-potential to a more realistic diffuse potential, if wanted, will not require a re-study of a rich variety of important results on $A$@C$_{60}$ ionization phenomena obtained to date on the basis of a confining square-well-potential concept.
+The latter are largely insensitive to the degree of diffuseness.
+Hence, both potentials work equally when approximating the C$_{60}$ cage potential.
+The implication is that replacing the square-well potential by a more realistic diffuse potential, if wanted, will not require a re-study of a rich variety of important results on $A$@C$_{60}$ ionization phenomena accumulated to date on the basis of the square-well confining potential concept.

-Finally (see Appendix), since the values of square-well-potential parameters $R_{0}=6.01$, $\Delta = 1.25$, and $U_{0}=0.422$ a.u., empirically deduced in Ref.~\cite{Keating} and exploited in the present work, lead to a reasonable agreement with experiment (see Fig.~\ref{fig3}), we suggest the users of the square-well-potential modeling of $A$@C$_{60}$ to utilize these updated parameters in their future work on the subject.
+Finally, since the used here values of the square-well potential parameters $R_{0}=6.01$, $\Delta = 1.25$ and $U_{0}=0.422$ \textit{au} result in a reasonable agreement with experiment (see figure \ref{fig3}), we suggest the users of the square-well potential modelling of $A$@C$_{60}$ to utilize these updated parameters in their future work on the subject.

 \ack The authors are thankful to Professor M. Ya.
 Amusia for helpful discussions.
 This work was supported by NSF Grant No.\ PHY-$0969386$.